The Crimson Shadow series: Plot summary

 Luthien Bedwyr lives on Isle Bedwydrin, an island where they are bred as soldiers and fight in an arena for pleasure.
 When Viscount Aubrey, cousin of Duke Morkney of Montfort, visits the island, Luthien's world is turned upside down.
-After defeating Garth Rogar, a rival in the arena but a friend in life, Luthien is told to kill him by Viscount Aubrey.
+After defeating Garth Rogar, a rival in the arena, but a friend in life, Luthien is told to kill him by Viscount Aubrey.
 When he doesn't, one of the Viscount's cyclopian guards kills Garth instead.
 Luthien swears on his dead mother that he will avenge Garth in front of Katerin O'Hale, his lover.
-He runs away alone after killing the cyclopian who killed his friend and on the road meets Oliver deBurrows, a highway-halfling who steals from rich merchants that cross his path, and his mutated donkey, Threadbare.
-Together, Luthien and Oliver cross the Dorsal Sea and go to the mainland, where they are saved from numerous cyclopians by an old wizard named Brind'Amour.
+He runs away alone after killing the cyclopian who murdered his friend and on the road meets Oliver deBurrows, a highway-halfling that steals from rich merchants which cross his path, and his mutated donkey, Threadbare.
+Together, Luthien and Oliver cross the Dorsal Sea and go to the mainland, where they are saved from numerous cyclopians by a wizard named Brind'Amour.
 In return, he tasks them with finding his staff in a cave.
 Inside the cave, they find a crimson cape that renders the wearer invisible and a folding bow, and are attacked by the dragon Balthazar.
 Ultimately, Brind'Amour acquires the staff inside the cave and saves the two bandits from the dragon.
 The wizard then gives Oliver a "housbreaker" and a magical grapnel.
 Luthien and Oliver go to Montfort where they commit a dozen thefts.
 However, the magical cape from the cave casts a crimson shadow that cannot be removed.
 Seeing the shadow, merchants declare the second coming of the Crimson Shadow, a legendary, ancient thief, though in reality it is actually Luthien.
 Along the way, Luthien falls for a half-elf slave in the market.
-He tries to free her from her master but finds that she is also a thief.
+He tries to free her from her master, but finds that she is also a thief.
 Later, she is captured by Duke Morkney because she is Luthien's love interest.
-He goes to free her, and a revolt begins after he fires upon Morkney.
+He goes to free her, and a revolt starts after he fires upon Morkney.
 He chases the Duke to the top of a giant chapel called the Ministry, where Duke Morkney becomes the demon Praehotec and is ultimately slain by Luthien.
 In the epilogue, Katerin O'Hale returns from Isle Bedwydrin with news and a gift.
-She says that Luthien's father Gahris has revolted and that not a single cyclopian lives on Isle Bedwyrdin.
+She says that Luthien's father Gahris has revolted and not a single cyclopian lives on Isle Bedwyrdin.
 He gives the Sword of Bedwyr - Blind Striker - to Luthien, now the Crimson Shadow and the leader of a ragtag insurgency in Montfort that has taken control of half the city.